30 years after Tyson fight, Buster Douglas is 'feeling good' - WHIZ News

-COLUMBUS, Ohio (AP) — Thirty years after his hard-fought victory against boxing titan Mike Tyson, Buster Douglas is feeling healthy and basking in the glory he says he was denied at the time.
+COLUMBUS, Ohio (AP) — Thirty years after his startling victory against boxing titan Mike Tyson, Buster Douglas is feeling healthy and basking in the glory he says he was denied at the time.

 “Right now, everything is looking up,” Douglas said in a recent Associated Press interview, noting he struggles with diabetes.
 “Feeling good and the numbers are good.
 It’s a good thing.”